MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

    :::image type="content" source="media/delta-review-tables.png" alt-text="Dialog box of a list of tables to select":::

 1. Select the tables you want to include.
-To add tables, select **New table** and enter the required information.

 1. Select the number of **Columns** for each included table.
 The **Manage attributes** page displays.